 - a.
-The front elevation of any building greater than eighty (80) feet in width must be divided vertically by a recess or an offset at least seven (7) feet deep and ten (10) feet wide for the full height of the building.
-Balconies and awnings may be located within the recess or adjacent to the offset. - 12.
-Ground Story Fenestration.
+The front elevation of any building greater than eighty (80) feet in width must be divided vertically by a recess or an offset at least seven (7) feet deep and ten (10) feet wide for the full height of the building, excluding: - i.
+The half-story. - Any portion of the ground story with ground story active uses as ii. defined in Sec.
+9.2.6.B.4.

+- Balconies and awnings may be located within the recess or adjacent to the offset. - c.
+Balconies and bays may be utilized to satisfy the façade articulation requirements in this section.

+12. Ground Story Fenestration.

 - a.
-Fenestration must be provided as specified in the Building Development Standards for each VCOD zone and is calculated as a percentage of the area of the front elevation at the ground story. - b.
+Fenestration must be provided as specified in the Building Dimensional Standards for each VCOD zone and is calculated as a percentage of the area of the front elevation at the ground story. - b.
 For buildings with ground story active use spaces, ground story fenestration is measured between two (2) feet and ten (10) feet above the finished floor of the ground story. - c.
-For ground story fenestration, glazing must have a minimum sixty percent (60%) Visible Light Transmittance (VLT) and no more than fifteen percent (15%) Visible Light Reflectance (VLR) as indicated by the manufacturer. - 13.
-Building Entrances. - a.
+For ground story fenestration, glazing must have a minimum sixty percent (60%) Visible Light Transmittance (VLT) and no more than fifteen percent (15%) Visible Light Reflectance (VLR) as indicated by the manufacturer.

+13. Building Entrances.

+a.
 For lots with street frontage, buildings must have their principal entrance(s) from that right of way.
-For lots without street frontage, buildings must have their main entrance(s) on the side wall oriented toward a secondary right of way or parking lot provided for the building. - b.
-Principal entrances must either be recessed from the plane of the façade, or have a projecting awning, to signal building entry and provide adequate protection from the elements. - 14.
-Roof Features.
+For lots without street frontage, buildings must have their main entrance(s) on the side wall oriented toward a secondary right of way or parking lot provided for the building.

+b.
+Within the VC2 and VC3 zones, principal entrances must either be recessed or projected from the plane of the façade, or have a projecting awning, to signal building entry and provide adequate protection from the elements.

+14. Roof Features.